nodexperts/iron-router-seo/README.md

 - parameters - Object - SEO Object

+All 3 above mentioned functions run on client, so make sure you call them in a file under client directory or code is under the isClient block.

 ## Usage

-All 3 above mentioned functions run on client, so make sure you call them in file under client directory or code is under the isClient block.

-Iron-router-seo has deafault setting using which your meta-tags are passed to web crawlers but you can update these setting using `setting` function.
+Iron-router-seo has default setting using which your meta-tags are passed to web crawlers but you can update these setting using `setting` function.

 #### Default Setting